securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

        fx workspace import --archive WORKSPACE.zip

- where :code:`WORKSPACE.zip` is the name of the workspace archive.
+ where **WORKSPACE.zip** is the name of the workspace archive.
 This will unzip the workspace to the current directory and install the required Python packages within the current virtual environment.

 3. For each test machine you want to run as collaborator nodes, create a collaborator certificate request to be signed by the certificate authority.